Hong Qigong: Fictional character biography

-The Return of the Condor Heroes

-Hong Qigong makes a brief appearance in the second novel while roaming the jianghu as a carefree old beggar in search of culinary delights.
-He has regained his inner energy at this point using healing techniques from the Nine Yin Manual.
-At Mount Hua, he encounters the protagonist, Yang Guo, as well as his old rival, Ouyang Feng, who has become insane but still has his powers.
-Hong Qigong fights with Ouyang Feng again to the point of sheer exhaustion, but neither of them is willing to back down, so they use Yang Guo as an intermediary by teaching him their respective skills and asking him to perform the skills for the other to see.
+Hong Qigong makes a brief appearance in The Return of the Condor Heroes while roaming around as a carefree old beggar in search of culinary delights.
+He has regained his neigong at this point in time after practising healing techniques from the Jiuyin Zhenjing.
+On Mount Hua, he encounters the protagonist Yang Guo and Ouyang Feng, who has become insane but still retains his combat prowess.
+Hong Qigong fights with Ouyang Feng to the point of sheer exhaustion, but neither of them is willing to back down, so they use Yang Guo as an intermediary by teaching him their respective skills and asking him to perform the skills for the other to see.
 During this time, Yang Guo learns the Dog Beating Staff Technique from Hong Qigong.
 Eventually, both Hong Qigong and Ouyang Feng realise that neither of them can win the other so they give up and die together in the midst of laughter and forgotten past feuds.
 Yang Guo then buries them beside each other on Mount Hua.